Data Types¶

 property.
 If we have a bucket-type named “social-graph” that has the

-datatype “set”, we would fetch a Set
+datatype “set”, we would fetch a Set like so:

 graph = client.bucket_type('social-graph')